Cobalt Turquoise

 Cobalt Chromite Green

-Cobalt Chromite Blue Green Spinel.
-Sometimes called Cobalt Turquoise or Cobalt Cerulean.
-Similar to cerulean blue in some ways as far as its behavior, though the hue of this color may be greener or deeper than Cerulean (PB35).
-A greenish blue with opacity and presence.
-There is an interesting diversity of color in this area with some Cobalt Turquoise colors as light and green, and others being pitched lower and bluer.
+PB36 is similar to cerulean blue in some ways as far as its behavior, though the hue of this color may be greener or deeper than Cerulean (PB35).
+As a greenish blue with opacity and presence, PB36 sometimes is sold under the name of Cerulean.

 In terms of health and safety, these pigments contain cobalt and chrome.
 Please see the Artist's Guide to Health and Safety for information about the hazards associated with both cobalt and chrome pigments.
 The most recently updated information can be requested at the author's site.